fullendmaestro/StackUp-Feb-2025-Challenge/README.md

 - **{topics}**: This value is a list of all available math topics.
 It provides context to the AI about the range of topics from which the question can be generated.

-- **{randomTopicIndex}**: The AI tends to hallucinate on a particular topic from the available topics by generating questions for a single topic continously.
+- **{randomTopicIndex}**: The AI tends to hallucinate on a particular topic from the available topics by generating questions for a single topic continuously.
 This value represents the index of a randomly generated index for a topic from the list of available topics.
 This ensures that the generated question is relevant to the ongoing quiz.

 - **{history}**: This value contains the user's question history, including previous questions and their submitted answer.
 It helps the AI adjust the difficulty of the new question based on the user's past performance.